clajiness/bridgarr/README.md

 | `RAILS_LOG_LEVEL` | `info` | Set to `debug` only while troubleshooting; debug logs can contain operational or personally identifiable data. |

 `ARR_INDEXER_SYNC_TIMEOUT_SECONDS` should usually be greater than `JACKETT_TORZNAB_TIMEOUT_SECONDS`.
-During sync, Sonarr/Radarr may call back through Bridgarr while Bridgarr is still waiting for the *arr API response.
+During sync, an *arr app may call back through Bridgarr while Bridgarr is still waiting for the app's API response.

 `RAILS_MASTER_KEY` is only needed if you add encrypted Rails credentials that the app must read at runtime.
 The published image can run with